lorinachey/lorinachey.github.io/pages/about.md

 image: rmnp-hike-portrait.jpg
 ---

 I am currently a Master's student and a software engineer with [Qualcomm](https://www.qualcomm.com/).
 I am studying electromagnetics and radio frequency engineering at the [University of Colorado - Boulder](https://www.colorado.edu/emag-research/) in the Electromagnetics, RF, and Microwave Research group.
-I am looking for a PhD advisor with similar research interests who values teaching and mentorship.

 ## Primary Research Interests
 * Applied electromagnetics